Tamiflu (oseltamivir) Online Prescription

 Tamiflu (oseltamivir) is an antiviral medication indicated for the treatment of influenza in certain patients.
 Through Push Health, one can request a Tamiflu prescription online and, if appropriate, get Tamiflu pills delivered or at a local pharmacy.

-Tamiflu - Dosing & Metabolism
+Tamiflu - Dosing & Effectiveness

 Tamiflu capsules are available in 30mg, 45mg and 75mg doses.
 Tamiflu capsules are hard gelatin capsules that are light yellow or grey in color.
 Tamiflu oral suspension is formed from a white powder of 300mg oseltamivir base which is concentrated to 12mg/mL and has a tutti-frutti flavor.
 Tamiflu, when used in the treatment of influenza, is often prescribed as a twice daily medication for a period of 5 days but the regimen depends on the judgement of the prescribing medical provider.
 Patients who are renally impaired may require Tamiflu dosing adjustments.
 Oseltamivir phosphate is absorbed from the gastrointestinal tract after oral administration and is converted in by esterases in the liver to oseltamivir carboxylate.
 There is no significant effect on peak plasma concentrations if oseltamivir is taken with food.
 Resistance to oseltamivir by influenza A viruses has been observed.

-Tamiflu - Cost & Prescription
+Tamiflu - Cost & Coupon

 Can I Buy Tamiflu Online?